Yes, they are. Our products are designed and manufactured in our HQ in Burnley, England, over 60,000 square feet!

 Yes, all of our products come with a 12-month manufacturers warranty.
 Most of our dealers offer an extended warranty period, we would recommend speaking directly to the dealer you purchased your product from to discuss extended warranties.

 We recommend reaching out directly to the dealer you have ordered from.
 If you have not had a response after contacting your local dealer, please email firstname.lastname@example.org.

 We like to build relationships with select artists, engineers and producers rather than offer endorsement discounts.
 If you feel you’re a good fit and would like to collaborate with us, please contact our team at email@example.com.

 This depends on the complexity of the issue.
 Our Support Engineers will provide you with an ETA, once they’ve evaluated the product.
 We aim to get you back up and running in the quickest possible time.

 Yes.
 This is something we can provide on request and is subject to an hourly charge.

 Our software development follows the current Mac OS development cycle.
 This means that the latest operating systems, and the previous two, are fully supported.
 However, we do keep legacy software versions on file for older systems.
 This may be available upon request – please email firstname.lastname@example.org.

 Our Support Engineers generally work between the hours of 9 am – 5 pm (GMT), Monday – Friday.
 We are closed on bank holidays and over the festive period.

-We aim to respond to your support request within one working day.
+We aim to respond to your support request within three working days.

 We have an on-site repair department based in Burnley, UK serving Europe.
 We also have authorised repair centres located in the US, China, Japan.
 All of the admin is run in-house.
 Please fill out a support request form via the support page and our Support Engineers will provide all the information you need.